alyssatly/Instagram/README.md

 The following **optional** features are implemented:

 - [X] Run your app on your phone and use the camera to take the photo
-- [ ] Style the login page to look like the real Instagram login page.
+- [X] Style the login page to look like the real Instagram login page. (simillar)
-- [ ] Style the feed to look like the real Instagram feed.
+- [X] Style the feed to look like the real Instagram feed. (not excatly, but looks simillar enough)
 - [ ] User can use a tab bar to switch between all "Instagram" posts and posts published only by the user.
 AKA, tabs for Home Feed and Profile
-- [X] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
+- [X] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling. (did not user header view)
-- [ ] Show the username and creation time for each post
+- [X] Show the username and creation time for each post
 - [X] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse
 - User Profiles:
   - [ ] Allow the logged in user to add a profile photo